ryanwprice/npf558/assignments.md

 The headshot is for your author bio and should be cropped to 400&times;400px and saved as an RGB jpg.
 The filename should be all lowercase and written as `lastname-firstname-headshot.jpg`.

 Your main image can be whatever you want, but should help enhance the message of your essay in some way.
 Please do not put any text in the image, as it may be cropped during production.
-The final image must be 1500&times;850px and saved as a jpeg.
+The final image must be 940px&times;510px and saved as a jpeg.
 The filename should be all lowercase and written as `lastname-firstname.jpg`.
-The image will not be considered in the final grade (unless it is absent), so you are free to use any rights-free image.
-Please ensure you give proper credit for the image, by including it as part of the image description in the metadata (see above).
+The image will not be considered in the final grade (unless it is absent), so you are free to use any _rights-free_ image.
+Please ensure you give proper credit for the image by including it as part of the image description in the metadata (see above).

 ### Citations